jamf/Replicator/README.md

 ~/Library/Containers/com.jamf.Replicator/Data/Library/Logs/Replicator/<date>_<time>_migration.log
 ```

-If you have used Replicator and saved passwords you will see the following after launching a new version.
+If you have used Replicator and saved passwords you may see the following after launching a new version.

  ![alt text](./Replicator/images/allowAccess.png "Allow Keychain Access")